ethanloh8/nendaiki/README.md

 # nendaiki

-An Electron application with React
+An anime streaming application built on Electron and React.

 ## Recommended IDE Setup